🔼The names Timnah and Timnathah in the Bible

 - A town on the border between the territories of Judah and Dan (which would be in the north of Judah, close to the sea shore).
 The border of Judah was said to run through it (Joshua 15:10; called תמנה) but the town itself was assigned to Dan (Joshua 19:43; called תמנתה).
 At some point between the conquest and the time of the judges, this Timnah or Timnathah was part of the territory that was lost to the Philistines (2 Chronicles 28:18; תמנה), and that makes it probably the same town as the Timnathah were Samson saw the Philistine woman he married (Judges 14:1-5; תמנתה).
 The ethnonym Timnite (תמני) is applied once in the Bible, to the unfortunate father of Samson's bride (Judges 15:6).

 🔼Etymology of the names Timnah and Timnathah

 The names Timnah and Timnathah come most probably from the verb מנה (mana) meaning to count or assign:

 🔼Timnah and Timnathah meaning

 For a meaning of the name Timnah, NOBSE Study Bible Name List reads Allotted Portion (NOBSE works off the New American Standard which completely ignores the variant Timnathah and reads Timnah consistently).
-Jones' Dictionary of Old Testament Proper Names also doesn't acknowledge the variant spelling, and reads Portion Assigned for Timna.
-BDB Theological Dictionary lists both Timna and Timnathah under the verb מנה (mana), and reads "prob.=" Portion, Territory for both.
+Jones' Dictionary of Old Testament Proper Names also doesn't acknowledge the variant spelling, and reads Portion Assigned for Timnah.
+BDB Theological Dictionary lists both Timnah and Timnathah under the verb מנה (mana), and reads "prob.=" Portion, Territory for both.